BIBLE CHRONOLOGY

 The name Cyrus has prophetic meaning.
 In the Persian language, Cyrus is Kurash or Kourosh, from which the Greek Kyrios or Kurios is derived, a word that frequently appears in the NT, and is usually translated “LORD” or “lord”, depending on who it applies to.
 In the NT, Christ is frequently called “Kyrios".
 In Isaiah 45:1 Cyrus is called “my anointed”.
 In all this, Cyrus appears to be a type of Christ.

-It is therefore very fitting that Cyrus, being the one who initiated the period covered by the 70 Week Prophecy, has a name meaning “lord”, since the prophecy leads to the coming of the one and only true “LORD”, Jesus Christ Himself.
-All this at the same time explains why Scripture places so much emphasis on Cyrus (e.g. Isa 44 and 45).
+It is therefore very fitting that Cyrus, being the one who initiated the period covered by the 70 Week Prophecy, has a name meaning “lord”, since the prophecy leads to the coming of the one true “LORD”, Jesus Christ.
+At the same time this explains why Scripture places so much emphasis on Cyrus (e.g. Isa 44 and 45).

 As Chronicles is the last book of the OT, the last recorded words of the OT are Cyrus’ decree.
 As Matthew is the first book of the NT, the first recorded words of the NT are the genealogy and birth of Jesus Christ.

-As shown on my accompanying chart, from Cyrus’ decree until the birth of Christ there are 483 years or “69 weeks”.
+As shown above, from Cyrus’ decree until the begettal of Christ there are 483 inclusive years or “69 weeks”, plus one year.
 No wonder Simeon (Lk 2:25-35), the prophetess Anna (Lk 2:36-38), the wise men (Mt 2:1-2), the Jewish rulers (Mt 2:5-6) and even Herod the Great (Mt 2:3-4), knew the timing of the coming of the Messiah.
-Mary, Joseph, the shepherds in the field - none of them seemed to need a lot of convincing.
+Mary, Joseph, the shepherds in the field - none of them seem to have needed a lot of convincing.

 This explains why Nehemiah repeated Cyrus' decree as the final words of the Book of Chronicles, and therefore the final words of the Old Testament.